 The mission of the CBSA is to further scientific understanding of biological complexity and the nature and origins of human disease.
 She is the founder of BioTrove Investments LLC and the BioTrove Podcasts which is committed to offering a meaningful way for people to learn about and fund research in regenerative medicine.
-She is also the Secretary of The American Longevity Alliance (ALA) a 501(c)(3) nonprofit trade association that brings together individuals, companies, and organizations who work in advancing the emerging field of cellular & regenerative medicine.

 Dr. Williams CMO is a radiologist with a passion for gene and cellular therapies that can be administered under image guidance.
 He also has an interest in image guided cancer therapies.
 He did research for several years with adenoviral vector technology for the treatment of cancer.
 He has spent the last five years involved in research using AAV technology.
 Dr. Williams obtained his medical degree from Louisiana State University and completed an internship in Internal Medicine followed by a residency in Radiology at The University Of South Alabama.
 In residency, he was selected for the RSNA Research Fellow award.
 He is board certified by The American Board of Radiology with additional training in image guided cancer and spine procedures.
 His research interest is in gene therapy and reprogramming of stem cells.
 He also has research interest in the use of CT and MRI guidance for minimally invasive procedures related to the spine and treatment of cancer.